proplot-dev/proplot/README.md

 Quick overview of additional features:

   * Geometry: A smarter "tight subplots" method.
-Panels and empty spaces are held *fixed*, while the figure width or height and axes dimensions are allowed to change.
-This means a tight border is achieved without messing up aspect ratios or spaces.
+Panels and empty spaces are held *fixed*, while the figure and axes dimensions are allowed to change.
+This acheives a "tight border" without messing up axes aspect ratios or spaces.
   * Colors: Perceptually distinct named colors, powerful colormap-generating tools, ability to trivially swap between "color cycles" and "colormaps".
 A few new, beautiful colormaps and color cycles.
 Make colorbars from lists of lines or colors.
   * Maps: Integration with basemap *and* cartopy.
 Generate arbitrary grids of map projections in one go.
 Switch between basemap and cartopy painlessly.
 Add geographical features as part of the `format` process.